starkandwayne-attic/logstash-docker-pipeline/README.md

 ![try-anything-production](http://cl.ly/image/3w15021g2c1W/try-anything_straight_to_production.png)

 -	`pipeline-try-pre-prod-prod.yml` protects production by one additional stage `pre-production`.
 The `pre-production` stage is triggered by any successful `try-anything` deployment.
 It first deploys based on the last successful `production`, then upgrades to the last successful `try-anything`.
 If success, this becomes the candidate for `production`'s next deployment.
+In this pipeline `deploy-production` job is manually triggered only - based on last successful `deploy-pre-production` job candidate.

 ![pre-prod](http://cl.ly/image/3s3P271d3703/pre-prod.png)